 Frankfurt is easy for English Speakers

 Do you need to speak German to survive in Frankfurt?
-The answer is no. I think in years past, Frankfurt would have been more difficult for a non-German speaker, but with how international it has become, it’s not a make or break to speak German.
+The answer is all answered in this post about speaking German in Frankfurt.
+I think in years past, Frankfurt would have been more difficult for a non-German speaker, but with how international it has become, it’s not a make or break to speak German.
 Germans also speak impeccable English to begin with.
 Does this mean you should forego learning German?
 Absolutely not.
 If you’re planning to live here for more than a year, you should definitely still consider learning German because well, you’re living in Germany.

 Speaking even a little bit of the local language in any country where English is not the native language will go a long way to better life satisfaction.
 While it’s likely my German will never be better than a German person’s English, just being able to understand basic phrases makes life so much more enjoyable.
 However, know that if you do not choose to learn German, you will be able to survive here without much issue.